 Eating bison meat is a delicious way to enjoy red meat without the guilt.
 No matter how good white meat can be, it will never truly satiate the craving for red meat.
-Buffalo, probably the reddest meat you’ll ever see, is pretty good for you.
+Bison, probably the reddest meat you’ll ever see, is pretty good for you.
 A portion of roast buffalo has far less fat than beef.
 When you compare the protein, bison meat wins hands down.
-Buffalo has 40% more protein, and is significantly leaner.
+Bison has 40% more protein, and is significantly leaner.

-Buy Canadian Buffalo Meats Online
+Buy Canadian Bison Meat Online

 Finding bison meat cuts at your grocery store might not be as easy as some other meats, but you can easily buy bison meat online.
 Find Bison Roasts, Ground Bison, and other cuts easily at a click of a button at Northfork Bison’s online shop.
 And Northfork ships their bison and buffalo meat right to your door.
 Now that you know where to buy bison meat, go ahead and visit our online store.